SpartnerNL/laravel-excel-docs/csv/1.0/exports/export_from_queued_query.md

         $queuedJob->chain([
             new AfterQueueExportJob(),
         ]);

-        return Csv::queue(new UsersExport, 'users.csv');
     }
 }
 ```
-Note that this is different from how Laravel does this natively!
-As normally calling the chain method on a job will replace the existing chain.

 If you use the `store` method instead of the `queue` method, but the export class implements `ShouldQueue`,
 then Csv::store will still return a PendingDispatch instance, so this will still work: